didaKtik/MEAN-retail-app/README.md

 }
 ```

+### Install Node dependencies
-+ Install all packages that are dependencies of the project
+Install all packages that are dependencies of the project
 ```sh
 npm install
 ```

+### Serve!
-+ If you want to simply serve the app run:
+If you want to simply serve the app run:
 ```sh
 node ./bin/www
 ```